christiansakai/tictactoe_multiplayer_rust/README.md

 # Tic Tac Toe

 A Tic Tac Toe CLI game written in Rust with support for playing over LAN.
 A toy project for me to learn Rust programming language.
-No dependencies.
+Strive to be minimal dependencies (except for things that are too hard of course, like serialization).

 Quick Start: